 Quantum Information Science studies the quantum mechanics and atomic physics needed to understand the development of quantum computing using entanglement and Qubits.

-Blended problem-based conceptual learning (lectorials) will be used to gain an understanding of key developments, ideas and theories covered in Quantum Information Science.
-Blended problem-based hands-on learning (laborials) will be used to gain an understanding of key experiments, models and analysis covered in Quantum Information Science.
+Blended problem-based conceptual learning (lectorials) will be used to gain an understanding of key developments, ideas and theories covered in quantum information science.
+Blended problem-based hands-on learning (laboratory and computational workshops) will be used to gain an understanding of key experiments, models and analysis covered in quantum information science.

 Not currently offered.

 This course replaces the following course(s): PHYS3350.
 Students who have successfully completed PHYS3350 are not eligible to enrol in PHYS3211.

 On successful completion of the course students will be able to:

 1. Apply their knowledge in the field of advanced quantum mechanics to describe the use of atomic systems to develop quantum computers.

 2. Solve qualitative and quantitative problems, using appropriate mathematical and computational techniques.

 3. Perform experiments which involve making correct and appropriate use of a range of scientific equipment, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.